lauragalera/aws-machine-learning-associate-notes/D4_ml_maintenance/cloudtrail.md

 - Records **what action** was taken.
 - Confirms whether **access was permitted or denied**.

+ AWS CloudTrail is the best solution to meet the requirement of logging all actions performed on SageMaker resources because it captures detailed API call history and user activity.
+This comprehensive logging enables compliance auditing and the ability to detect unauthorized or accidental changes.
+While AWS Config tracks resource configuration changes, it does not provide detailed user activity logs or API call records necessary for auditing user actions.
+IAM Access Analyzer focuses on policy validation rather than activity logging, and CloudWatch monitors metrics and logs but does not natively capture API-level actions for auditing.
+Therefore, CloudTrail’s detailed event records and support for insights to detect unusual activity make it the optimal choice.

 ### Monitoring Unauthorized Access

 - Detect unauthorized attempts to trigger retraining or access data.